obfusk/reproducible-apk-tools/README.md

 ### fix-newlines.py

+Change line endings from LF to CRLF (or vice versa w/ `--from-crlf`).

+Specify which files to change by providing at least one fnmatch-style pattern, e.g. `'META-INF/services/*'`.

 If the signed APK was built on Windows and has e.g. `META-INF/services/` files with CRLF line endings whereas the unsigned APK was build on Linux/macOS and has LF line endings, this script may help.